NatGuyton/docker-rpm-buildhost-el6/README.md

 # docker-rpm-buildhost-el6
 ## Centos 6 RPM Build Host

 This is an rpm building environment for RHEL 6 and its derivatives (CentOS 6, Oracle Linux 6, etc).
+It is meant to be run as an interactive container rather than as a daemon.
+In theory, it should provide a building environment for RHEL 6 on non-RHEL-6 platforms, or provide for an easy clean-up once finished building RPMS - allowing you to keep your server clean of devel packages and the like.

 You may want to edit the ~builder/.rpmmacros file to suit your details.
 Below, I map my personal copy of it into the container.
 Without, you can get a generic one there and copy it out to make your own personalization. (packager, distribution, and vendor tags, specifically)